thingzi/thingzi-logic-climate/node/readme.md

 <b>0.4.0</b>

+- Mode, boost & away now accept 1/0 or true/false, on/off in addition to ON/OFF
+- Improved boost behaviour when passing 'ON'.
+Now defaults to boost default setting for the current configuration.
+If you do not want his behaviour boost can still be passed an explicit mode name to boost instead
+- Code tidy to remove some repitition

+<b>0.3.9</b>

 - Fix mqtt exception on reconnect
 - No code changes, updated package links for github
-- Fix package dependencies for moment and is_utf8
+- Fix package dependencies for moment
-- Fix error when selected heat & cool with mqtt
+- Fix error when selecting heat & cool with mqtt

 <b>0.3.5</b>